kapteyn-astro/kapteyn/SPHINX/celestialbackground.rst

 where *v* is the (fictitious) proper motion in FK5 and *t* is the time in Julian centuries form J2000.
-This is how the function  :func:`celestial.FK42FK5Matrix()` works for given epoch of observation.
+This is how the function  :func:`celestial.FK42FK5Matrix()` works for a given epoch of observation.
 In the output of the next interactive session, we show the results of varying the epoch of observation for a position R.A., Dec = (0,0)::